ktschroeder/Cloudless/README.md

 advanced settings/features that can be implemented, often hidden behind flags in settings so as to keep UI clean for most people.
 Or consider power user mode:
 - right click option to set window to typed dimensions
 - (maybe difficult) smart colliding/snapping with other windows/instances of the app
+- always-on-top option (global or per-image with key T), possibly other z-index shenanigans